4. Postgraduate Taught Graduates

 On the source of the job, one in four graduates had already worked in the job (this includes work placements or internships).
 One-fifth (18%) used recruitment sites, and 14% used personal contacts.

 4.8 Further Study Graduates – Field of Study

 For Postgraduate Taught graduates who pursued further study, most pursued further study in the same field of study.
-Education graduates had the highest proportion of graduates staying in the same field, at 81%.
-This was followed by ICT, at 73%.
+Health & Welfare graduates had the highest proportion of graduates staying in the same field of study (85.1%), followed by ICT (77.6%).

 4.9 Further Study Graduates – Award Obtained and Award Sought